 There is a stop on the road (a few miles after entering the park from Alberta) to watch the tunnels off into the mountains.
 And luckily for us, a train was going through them just when we stopped there.
-Several explanatory panels explain the history and engineering behind the tunnels.
+Several interpretation signs explain the history and engineering behind the tunnels.

 Yoho National Park protects the Kicking Horse River watershed that descends from a glacier to the north.
 The Natural Bridge site provides a good point of observation of the milky waters of the river.
 At this point, the river carved the more friable rock to create a natural bridge.
 A footbridge makes it possible to observe the rock formation and the tumultuous water from different angles.